-As the world this week observes the 50th anniversary of Martin Luther King’s assassination in Memphis on April 4, 1968, another anniversary arrives: a half-century of those who picked up his torch continuing to fight for some of the same causes he was fighting for at the moment he was killed.
+More than a half century since Martin Luther King Jr.’s assassination in Memphis on April 4, 1968, those who picked up his torch continue to fight for some of the same causes he was fighting for at the moment he was killed.

 Experts note that one of the main campaigns he was working on at the time of his death remains unresolved.
 But, in typical fashion, he had several irons in the fire at that moment in 1968.